Dark Web Monitoring for Healthcare: Protect Patient Data

 The average credential-based breach takes 246 days to identify and contain.
 That’s over 8 months of attackers having access to your systems.

-But account takeover prevention doesn’t have to be reactive.
+But account takeover protection doesn’t have to be reactive.
 You can detect compromised credentials before attackers exploit them.

-In this guide, you’ll learn how ATO attacks work, what warning signs to watch for, and how to stop them before they cause damage.
+In this guide, you’ll learn how ATO attacks work and what warning signs to watch for.
+You’ll also learn how to stop them before they cause damage.

 Your organization’s credentials are already on the dark web.
 The question is whether you find them before attackers do.

-Account takeover prevention is the combination of security controls, monitoring practices, and detection capabilities that stop attackers from gaining unauthorized access to user accounts.
-Effective prevention focuses on detecting compromised credentials before attackers exploit them, monitoring for suspicious behavior, and responding fast when something looks wrong.
+Account takeover prevention is the combination of security controls and detection capabilities that stop unauthorized access to user accounts.
+It focuses on finding compromised credentials before they’re exploited.
+It also means monitoring for suspicious behavior and responding fast when something looks wrong.

 Account takeover (ATO) attacks happen when attackers use stolen credentials to access accounts that don’t belong to them.
-Once inside, they can steal data, commit fraud, deploy ransomware, or pivot to other systems.
+Once inside, they can steal data and commit fraud.
+Some pivot to other systems entirely.

 The traditional approach to ATO prevention focuses on making authentication harder.
-Stronger passwords.
-Multi-factor authentication.
-Rate limiting.
-These controls help, but they’re reactive.
+Stronger passwords and multi-factor authentication help, but they’re reactive.
 They don’t stop attackers who already have valid credentials.

-The most effective prevention strategy is proactive: detect compromised credentials before attackers can use them.
+The most effective prevention strategy is to detect compromised credentials before attackers can exploit them.
 This means monitoring dark web marketplaces and infostealer channels where stolen credentials first appear.
-When you find your credentials there, you reset them before exploitation occurs.
+When you find your credentials there, you reset them before anyone can use them.

 ATO attacks are expensive.
 According to IBM’s 2025 Cost of a Data Breach Report, breaches involving stolen or compromised credentials cost organizations $4.67 million on average.